taorusb/ConsoleCRUD/Readme.md

 To load data, enter the command: loadData.
 After each change in the app, the data is saved automatically.

+The first line in all files is the id counter, which is incremented after each object is added.

 To write data to storage files, the following recording formats are used, for all file types, the "$" sign is used.

 For writer.txt: